 We agree with this approach and recommend that the LCM CP is updated to reflect the lower 5% allowance for land acquisition costs.
+In response to the Draft Report, the council supported this recommendation.

-3. Camden council should amend the LCM CP to apply an allowance of 5% of land value for land acquisition costs to land across all infrastructure categories in the contributions plan, including open space and community facilities.
+3. Camden Council should amend the LCM CP to apply an allowance of 5% of land value for land acquisition costs to land across all infrastructure categories in the contributions plan, including open space and community facilities.